Fever in Children: Signs and Treatment

 Why Ibuprofen can help

 Ibuprofen relieves pain, fever and has anti-inflammatory properties.
-It works by reducing hormones that cause pain and swelling in the body, reducing pain and fever.
+It works by reducing pain and swelling in the body, reducing pain, fevers and more.

 Why Nurofen for Children can help

-Nurofen for Children 3 months to 9 years strawberry 100mg/5ml Oral Suspension lasts up to 8 hours for fever relief.
-It has anti-inflammatory properties and is fast-acting, starting to relieve fevers in just 15 minutes.
+Nurofen for Children Fever and Pain Relief 100mg/5ml suspension lasts up to 8 hours for fever.
+It has anti-inflammatory properties and is fast-acting, starting to work to reduce fever in just 15 minutes.
 Available in strawberry or orange flavours and is free from artificial colours and flavours.

 If symptoms persist, see your healthcare professional.
 All information presented on these web pages is not meant to diagnose or prescribe.
 In all health matters for further information or medical advice, please speak to your doctor or pharmacist.
 Contains Ibuprofen.
 Always read the label.